 Records for persons who passed away in the Town of Oyster Bay may be requested by the immediate family (spouse, children, parents, siblings) or by other persons who can document legal cause.
 All applicants must provide valid photo identification and If you are direct relation to the decedent (spouse, parent, child or sibling) you will need to bring in proof of the relationship for all except spouse and parent who will only need photo identification.
 Proof of relationship will require your government issued certified birth certificate.
 The applicant must also provide the name of the deceased, date of passing and location of death or appropriate document showing legal cause.
-A request for Death Records may be applied for by an attorney with the appropriate document such as a letter on firm letterhead or a copy of attorney’s Unified Court System Card.
+A request for Death Records may be applied for by an attorney with the appropriate document such as a letter on firm letterhead and a copy of attorney’s Unified Court System Card.
 Payment in form of the firm’s check.
 No personal checks and include phone number.
-The written request and the appropriate fee of $10.00 payable to the Town Clerk’s Office, Town Hall East, 54 Audrey Avenue, Oyster Bay, New York 11771.
+The written request and the appropriate fee of $10.00 payable to the Town Clerk (Town Hall East, 54 Audrey Avenue, Oyster Bay, New York 11771).
 Applicants will be asked to complete the “Application to Local Registrar for copy of Death Record” form.
 The same requirements are needed when applying in person.

 The Town Clerk is responsible for issuing a New York State Marriage License to qualified applicants as well as recording the marriage with the New York State Department of Health.
 The marriage record is on file in this office and in Albany.